zealtv/VIZZable-2/readme.txt

 ---

-changes in 2.0.6
+changes in 2.1

-	Autoconnect 2.0 implemented.
+ 	* Autoconnect 2.0 implemented.
 No longer need to specify an output.
 (Massive thanks to Chris Gough)

-	Devices renamed and organised in folders.
+ 	* Devices renamed and organised in folders.

-	Previewr built in to VIEWR module
+ 	* Previewr built in to VIEWR module
+	* preview windows optimised

 	INPUT/clipPlayr (new)